 By D. A. Sharpe

-Once every four years is a national political convention season, whereby each of the primarily major parties (Democrats and Republicans) determine who will be their candidates in the November national general elections for the office of President and Vice President.
+Once every four years (Leap years) is a national political convention season, whereby each of the primarily major parties (Democrats and Republicans) determine who will be their candidates in the November national general elections for the office of President and Vice President.
 Many people may not realize the various ways such a nomination process can happen.
-Elections in our future are 2020, 2024, 2028, etc.
+Presidential General Elections in our future are 2020, 2024, 2028, etc.

 Each of the 50 states, the District of Columbia, and a small handful of U.S. Territories, all send a quota of delegates (mainly based on population) to the respective National Conventions of a Political Party.
 Republicans have five Territories, and the Democratic Party has five slightly different territories.
 These delegates are determined when YOU participate in the Primary Election process of your state.
 This is done in several different ways among these states, territories and in DC (jurisdictions).